sdbbs/gitbucket-overridenewsfeed/README.md

 Note that since JavaScript calls to GitBucket API need to be made to retrieve the state of the repositories, it takes a second or more after the page is loaded to show the box.

+Also, this was tested on the fully open Herku install - because of the API calls, this example might not work for GitBucket repositories where authentication is used (the javascript example does not yet use any sort of authentication tokens).

 &nbsp;

 ## Background